SPECIAL EXAMINATION INFORMATION RELATED TO THE CORONA SITUATION IS FOUND AT https://www.nla.no/en/students/corona/exams/

-- By 1 February: if you are to take an exam in February or March, you must have registered for this by now.
+- By 1 September / 1 February: you must have registered for exams

-- By 15 February, all those who are taking an exam in the spring semester must have registered for this by now.
-You must also have applied for any special adaptation for the exam or an external exam location by now if you need this.
+- By 15 February/ 15 September: you must have applied for any special adaptation for the exam or an external exam location by now if you need this.

 Registering for and cancelling an exam